YonaBenReuven/socket.io-react/README.md

 io.sockets.emit("foo");
 ```

 This isn't that great.
 The event gets emitted to all sockets.
-What if we had a case where we are listening for an event in a single socket and we use this metod. the event will be emitted back to the sender too:
+What if we had a case where we are listening for an event in a single socket and we use this method. the event will be emitted back to the sender too:

 ```js
 io.on("connection", (socket) => {